cyruslk/debord_slow_sender_meme/logs.md

 - https://github.com/kriasoft/react-starter-kit
 - https://medium.freecodecamp.org/how-to-make-create-react-app-work-with-a-node-backend-api-7c5c48acb1b0

-What need to be done  (in sudo code):
+What need to be done  (in pseudo code):

 1. First, count all the words from the page (of the book) targeted
 2. Second, run a loop that will do the same action every X minutes (number of pages?).
 This action will start from an input (the word) and will create a set of actions.
 These are the actions: